angular-university/courses/README.md

-# Angular 2 For Beginners Lessons Code
+# Angular University Lessons Code
-Angular university lessons code.
+Contains the code for courses in the Angular University.

 # Installation pre-requisites